 Financial Planning for Addiction Rehab

-Legislation like The Americans with Disabilities Act and the Comprehensive Addiction and Recovery Act were set in place to provide financial assistance and insurance coverage for anyone struggling with the disease of addiction.
+Legislation like The Americans with Disabilities Act and the Comprehensive Addiction and Recovery Act were set in place to provide financial assistance and insurance coverage for anyone who is struggling with the disease of addiction.

 Contacting your insurance provider and local drug board to discuss what coverages and resources are available before beginning addiction treatment is an ideal first step.
-They can inform you what costs are covered and what will need to be paid directly out of pocket.
+They can inform you what costs are covered and what will need to be paid directly out-of-pocket.

 Once this is established, you can begin working with your loved one to formulate a solid plan to cover the cost of therapy in order to remove any roadblocks that would stand in between them and their recovery journey.